 Management believes it is prudent to limit the variability of its interest payments.
 To meet this objective, management entered into an interest rate swap to manage fluctuations in cash flows resulting from interest rate risk.
 The interest rate swap is accounted for as a cash flow hedge, as defined in the applicable accounting guidance for derivative instruments and hedging.
 The interest rate swap changes the variable-rate cash flow exposure of the variable-rate long term debt obligation to fixed-rate cash flows by entering into a receivable-variable, pay-fixed interest rate swap.
 Under the interest rate swap, the University receives variable interest payments and makes fixed interest payments at an interest rate of 1.91%, thereby creating fixed-rate long term debt.
-The interest rate swap does not qualify for the "shortcut" method of accounting for hedges, therefore, the fair value of the interest rate swap (\$78,134 at June 30, 2020) is recorded in accounts payable and accrued liabilities.
+The interest rate swap does not qualify for the "shortcut" method of accounting for hedges, therefore, the fair value of the interest rate swap (\$62,560 at June 30, 2021) is recorded in accounts payable and accrued liabilities as a reduction of the liability from prior years.